Mikemosca/TestGHA/README.md

 # TestGHA
-Travis has performance issues
-POC to verify we can migrate SDKs and other Watson E2E repositories from travis
+Travis has performance issues.
+This POC is to verify we can migrate SDKs and other Watson E2E repositories from travis to Github Actions

 - Must be free
 - Must support MacOs